 Gather up all those extra newspapers and use them to build the indoor fort of your child’s dreams.
 Use old newspapers, masking tape, and a stapler to construct a frame that’s strong enough to cover with a light blanket or sheet.

-This DIY newspaper fort is the perfect little tent for reading, tea parties, playing games…and whatever else your imagination can come up with.
+A DIY newspaper fort is the perfect little tent for reading, tea parties, playing games… And whatever else your imagination can come up with.

-If you join Baby Einstein Playful Discoveries, you’ll get a welcome package that includes three board books, one plush book, and a set of discovery cards with a ring and a parent guide.
-Just pay $5.95 to ship!
+If you join Baby Einstein Playful Discoveries, you’ll get a welcome package that includes three board books (Music on the Go, Baby Animals, Happy Families – Animals), one squishy plush book (Baby is So Big), and a set of discovery cards with a card ring and parents guide.
+Just pay $5.95 and you’ll get free shipping.

 14. Make homemade slime for endless hours of indoor fun.

 You only need three ingredients to keep your kids entertained on a day spent indoors.
 Make this DIY slime out of Borax, warm water, and colored glitter glue.

 15. Use an easy Disney cookbook to make something sweet with your little ones.